isomerpages/moe-nationaljc/_admissions/JC Joint Admissions.md

 The JAE appeal period is strictly from **1 February 2024 (Thu), 9 am to 7 February 2024 (Wed), 12 pm.**

-To appeal for admission to National Junior College, please fill out the online application form which will be made available later.
-Please note that we do not accept hard-copy application forms.
+**To appeal for admission to National Junior College, please fill out the online application form&nbsp;[here](https://go.gov.sg/2024sh1appeal).&nbsp;Please note that we do not accept hard-copy application forms.**

+If you are unable to upload your GCE ‘O’ Level results slip and other supporting documents using the online form, you should submit the softcopy documents to&nbsp;njc@moe.edu.sg&nbsp;by 7 February 2024 (Wed),&nbsp;12 pm.

-You may be called up for auditions, trials or interviews by the respective teachers-in-charge.
+You may be called up for auditions, trials or interviews by the respective teachers-in- charge.

 For information about subject combinations and pre-requisites, you may refer to this [webpage](https://www.nationaljc.moe.edu.sg/senior-high/subject-combinations/).
-If you have plans to read a subject that requires a qualifying test, please note that all qualifying tests will be administered on 5 February (Mon), 3 pm to 6 pm.
-Applicants who put in the appeal by 4 February (Sun) 11.59 pm and are shortlisted will be notified if you are to come for the qualifying test.
+If you have plans to read a subject that requires a qualifying test, please note that all qualifying tests will be administered on **5 February (Mon), 3 pm to 6 pm.** Applicants who put in the appeal by 4 February (Sun) 11.59 pm and are shortlisted will be notified if you are to come for the qualifying test.
 There will be no make-up qualifying test/re-test after 5 February (Mon).

 **Successful applicants will be notified of the outcome of their appeal application by phone call, latest by 7 February 2024 (Wed), 12 pm.** You will be required to bring along your GCE ‘O’ Level results slip (original hard copy) and Form A (soft copy, or printed).